CONFERENCE 2022 PROGRAMME

 Day 1 closes with music from the region and see you on day 2!

-(*) The resolutions and actions are compiled as a draft drawing from the presentations and group discussions and will be made available on the EQUINET website between August 1st and 14th on the Conference 'Resolutions' page for delegates and others to give further input on the drafts.
+(*) The resolutions and actions are compiled as a draft drawing from the presentations and group discussions were made available on the EQUINET website between August 1st and 14th on the Conference 'Resolutions' page for delegates and others to give further input on the drafts.
 The resolutions from each day willbe carried forward, compiled and discussed on the finalconference day on November 17th.

 DAY 3: RECLAIMING COLLECTIVE AGENCY AND SOLIDARITY, Thursday October 13th 2022